galilasmb/data_pattern/README.md

 │   └── README.md
 ```

+### `data/`

+Responsible for storing local datasets and raw data files used in the project.

 ### `docs/`

 Contains supporting documents such as ordinances, technical notes, specifications, and anything that contributes to understanding the project and the analyses conducted.